akando42/next-map/public/content/posts/08-18/index.md

 ![Noto Earth Quake Jan 1 2024](https://storage.googleapis.com/spykman-world/NOTO%20Earth%20Quake.png)

 Besides the naval personnel losses, both winning and losing side will have very limited to none civilian human life losses.
 Further escalation from limited naval war to all-out war could be prevented via nuclear deterrence.
-Winners of World War III will gain control of major ocean shipping routes and levy taxes and tolls to all travelling ships through their controlled routes to gain back initial investment.
+Winners of World War III will gain control of major ocean shipping routes, be able to levy taxes and tolls to all travelling ships through their controlled routes to gain back initial investments.

 ![Fuel Line of Asia Coastal Cities](https://storage.googleapis.com/spykman-world/fuel_lines_of_asia_coastal_cities.png)